zubyj/leetcode-explained/src/background/chatgpt/README.md

 This module provides a TypeScript implementation for interacting with the OpenAI Chat API, specifically the `gpt-3.5-turbo` model.
 It includes utilities for fetching and managing access tokens, generating responses from the model, and handling server-sent events.

+### Why we aren't using API Keys
+Session token auth is used instead of API keys to keep the requests free.
+It's also easier for the user to just login to ChatGPT in their browser.

 ## Files

 - `chatgpt.ts`: This is the main file of the module.
 It exports a function `getChatGPTAccessToken` for fetching and caching access tokens, and a class `ChatGPTProvider` for interacting with the OpenAI Chat API.